LucasSekikawa/Trabalhos-da-Universidade/Circuitos-Digitais/Trabalho-2/README.md

 - Short vs. long presses are detected through timing logic and edge detection.
 - The number of blinks is managed using state-based counters.
-- **JK flip-flops** were used for state storage, along with combinational logic for state transitions.

 ## Tools